Video: The Germanic Wars

 The sheer size of the throng persuaded the Senate to employ more than the usual precautions.
 The standing army of four Roman and four allied legions under the command of the plebeian consul Gnaeus Mallius Maximus was ordered to find and shadow the enemy but not to risk battle until a second newly established corps under the patrician proconsul Quintus Servilius Caepio (Consul 106 BCE, the year before) was able to meet and reinforce them.

-In September, the Germans rested near the village of Arausio, on the Rhone River, about fifty miles north of Marseilles; perhaps they did not know where to turn.
+In September, the Germans rested near the village of Arausio (today’s Orange, in the Vaucluse Department, on the Rhone River), about fifty miles north of Marseilles; perhaps they did not know where to turn.
 Mallius’ legions had arrived in the meantime and built their standard camp about three miles downriver.
 As ordered, Mallius kept contact with the barbarians who did not move, awaiting Servilius Caepio.

 Eventually Mallius discovered more about the intentions of the presumptive enemy.
 It would seem that the barbarians were inclined or might be nudged to move into the direction of western France or northern Spain and might thus no longer threaten Roman possessions.
 Negotiations were taken up and proceeded encouragingly.

 When Caepio arrived with the ersatz corps a bit later, in early October, he viewed the machinations of his plebeian colleague with deep mistrust.
-He declined to comply with the Senate’s instructions and submit his corps and his command to Mallius: nobody could expect him to defer to the authority of a plebeian blockhead, whether he was consul or not.
+Legally, as consul of the year, Mallius’ imperium outranked Caepio, but the proconsul declined to comply with the Senate’s instructions and submit his corps and his command to Mallius: nobody could expect him to defer to the authority of a plebeian blockhead, whether he was consul or not.
 He refused to cooperate with Mallius at all, and erected a camp of his own at a distance of about five miles from the enemy.